 Automotive engineering research at Chalmers is carried out together with the Swedish Automotive industry and within several national centres and laboratories, for example.

-Main vehicle attributes are studied including Vehicle Dynamics, Aerodynamics & Thermal Management, Active & Passive safety, and Propulsion.
-Much of the work is focused on transport efficiency, automated driving and safety of vehicles with alternative propulsion systems.
+Main vehicle attributes are studied including vehicle dynamics, vehicle aerodynamics, active & passive safety, and propulsion.
+Much of the work is focused on transport efficiency, automated driving, safety of vehicles and alternative propulsion systems.

 Marine technology research at Chalmers

 is carried out within shipbuilding design methodology, structural and strength properties of structures, vessel stability and manoeuvrability, lightweight construction and risk analysis, construction structures and systems for utilising ocean resources.
 Within hydrodynamics, experimental testing and development of numerical methods are conducted to analyse and evaluate hydrodynamic properties and the design of hulls with respect to resistance, propulsion, manoeuvring or sea characteristics.
 The research contributes to sustainable shipping, maritime safety and energy efficiency.
 The research activities are connected to different centres such as Lighthouse

 at Chalmers focuses mainly on logistics, constructions and railway mechanics.
 The latter is carried out within the national centre of excellence CHARMEC